ApiLogicServer/Docs/docs/Troubleshooting.md

 ## Verify your Python environment

 A common mistake is to install API Logic Server globally, with no `venv`.
 This global version might still be in use, even if there were subsequent installs of newer versions.
+If you then run the recent install *without* a `venv`, you'll be running the older global version.

-Note you need to install *and run* under the new versions of `venv`.
+> Note you need to install *and run* under the new version of `venv`.

 On Macs and Linux: